Poinsett Hotel: History

-As the number of private automobiles increased during the 1950s, city hotels lost business to motels, which were located on major highways rather than in the urban core.
-In 1959, the Poinsett was sold to Jack Tar Hotels, and its profitability continued to decline despite renovations made in 1964 that included all new wiring, 70 new telephones, ice machines, and a swimming pool on the roof of the parking garage.
-Ownership changed hands several times in the 1970s and '80s.
-Beginning in 1977, James C. Bible (1924-1991) tried to operate the hotel as residence suites for retirees, but he was perpetually at odds with city government over his inability or unwillingness to meet the fire codes.
+As the number of private automobiles increased during the 1950s, city hotels in the urban core lost business to motels on major highways.
+In 1959, the Poinsett was sold to Jack Tar Hotels.
+Its profitability declined despite 1964 renovations that included new wiring, 70 new telephones, ice machines, and a swimming pool on the roof of the parking garage.
+Ownership changed hands several times in the 1970s and 1980s.
+Beginning in 1977, James C. Bible (1924-1991) tried to operate the hotel as residence suites for retirees, but he was perpetually at odds with city government over fire code violations.
 The city finally closed the hotel in January 1987.
-During the next decade the building was repeatedly vandalized, and intruders set two fires.
+In the late 1980s, Bible and his wife Ann were divorced, and she eventually gained possession of the hotel.
+During the next decade, the abandoned building was repeatedly vandalized, and intruders set two fires.
 The hotel was considered one of the most endangered historic structures in South Carolina.

-Nevertheless, the revitalization of downtown Greenville was already underway during the mayoral administration of Knox H. White.
+Downtown Greenville was revitalized during the administration of Mayor Knox H. White.
 In November 1997, Steve Dopp and Greg Lenox, developers of the Francis Marion Hotel in Charleston (also designed by William Stoddart), purchased the Poinsett and acquired a franchise from Westin Hotels & Resorts.
 The project received about $4 million in tax dollars, and Federal Historic Rehabilitation Tax Credits were awarded as part of an approximately $20 million restoration.
 The Westin Poinsett reopened on October 22, 2000.
 In 2014, tripadvisor.com ranked the Poinsett first among 63 Greenville hotels.
 A decade after the grand reopening, Knox White said that saving the Poinsett "was key to so much further growth of Greenville....People began to realize that redevelopment and historic preservation could happen, and it didn't just mean bulldoze and build modern."

+In April 2026, the hotel was sold by GLC L.P.
+SC Ltd Partnership to Birmingham, Alabama-based Highline Hospitality Partners.